tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 Regarding minor issues that arise in this basic code snippet are the following:

-- Has more formatting constraints, I always put the `else` branch on a new line (which gives more LoC) as it is factually the best way to format it.
+### Maintainability

-- It's obviously quite prone to error and hard to read.
+Imperative is obviously quite prone to error and hard to read.

-- Even the Mozilla docs for `Promise` only show toy examples, and real life error handling gets worse with imperative code.
+Even the Mozilla docs for `Promise` only show toy examples, and real life error handling gets worse with imperative code.
 Code on the internet like docs or tutorials almost always skip the status `ok` error handling and go directly to fail when parsing the `JSON` data.
 Who cares when code is imperative anyway?

+### Whitespaces are a Terrible Design

-- Imperative has more **whitespaces** like `await fetch(path).then(...)` which makes the code **less cohesive**.
+Imperative has more **whitespaces** like `await fetch(path).then(...)` which makes the code **less cohesive**.
 Whitespaces are a horrible design, imagine file names with capital and whitespaces, it yields many bugs and workarounds, and by fragmenting our code in this case it makes it worse to build **a fluent DSL**.
 You'd likely chain other `then`s so using a mix is a heterogeneous approach again.

+### Unclear Constraints

+Imperative has more formatting constraints, I always put the `else` branch on a new line (which gives more LoC) as it is factually the best way to format it.

+### OOP

+Usage of OOP which might enhance lower-level imperative code but is complete nonsense for high-level software (most projects) and yes, more boilerplate:

+- Notice the `new Error` line.

 ## Final Observations